wyrm65/resource.images.classificationicons.colour/README.md

 Icons in this colletion are named using the following rules:

-[CountryName]{(Region)}[ {TV-}Classification].png
+[Country Name]{ (Region)}[ {TV-}Classification].png

 [] - Required
 {} - Optional

-* CountryName Contains NO spaces but uses Camel code for naming.
-For example NewZealand NOT New Zealand.
+* Country Name Can contain spaces but uses Camel code for naming.
+For example New Zealand.
 Required part of filename, uses English country name.
 * Region Not required but if used must also not contain spaces and must be surrounded by brackets.
-For example Canada(Quebec) if using classifications from Quebec.
+For example Canada (Quebec) if using classifications from Quebec.
 * TV- For if country has a seperate classification scheme for TV broadcasts.
 A lot of countries do not use a seperate classification scheme for Movies and TV, thus is not required.
 * Classification Once again the English version of the text used to describe classification.
 * .png Images are png's and thus required ListItem.Mpaa field will contain everything above minus the .png